marpies/vk-ane/README.md

 }
 ```

-The `onAccessTokenUpdated` method will be called repeatedly if the access token changes (for example, when user logs in).
+The `onAccessTokenUpdated` method will be called every time the access token changes (for example, when user logs in).
 You can remove the callback using:

 ```as3
 VK.removeAccessTokenUpdateCallback( onAccessTokenUpdated );